yenyang/Anarchy/Anarchy/LongDescription.md

 * Elevation lock to prevent game systems from changing position of props, trees, plants, and decals.
 You can still change position with mods.
 * Anarchy and Elevation lock can be added or removed after placement via the selected info panel.
 * In Game panel for controlling which error checks are never disabled, disabled with Anarchy, or always disabled.
-* Optional Network Anarchy options: constant slope, force ground, force elevated, and force tunnel (if needed, looks undesirable).
+* Optional Network Anarchy options: constant slope, force ground, force elevated, force tunnel (if needed, looks undesirable), and expanded elevation range.
 * Optional Network upgrades overhaul that lets you apply network upgrades left, right, or general during placement or replacement.
 Includes retaining walls, quays, trees, grass, wide sidewalks, lighting, medians, etc.
 * Optional Elevation Step slider.
 * Anarchy Components tool for quickly adding or removing Anarchy and Elevation Lock components from applicable objects.
 Radius selection is recommended for Anarchy component since you can see and interact with overriden (invisible) objects and bring them back to normal.